 The use of any form of tobacco is prohibited on the Columbia State Community College facility.
-During clinical or field internship rotations, the student will abide by the facility's tobacco use policy.
+This also includes cigarettes, e-cigarettes, cigars, vaping, chewing tobacco, dip, etc. THIS INCLUDES clinical or field internship rotations.

 Disclaimer Clause

 The course offerings and requirements of the EMS Academy Program are continually under examination and revision.
 This Student Handbook presents the offerings and requirements in effect at the time of publication, but offers no guarantee that these offerings and requirements will not be changed or revoked.
 Students enrolled in the EMS Academy Program will receive notice of any changes, additions, or revocations as soon as possible.
 The Student Handbook is not intended to state contractual terms and does not constitute a contract between the student and the EMS Academy Program or Columbia State Community College.